kirana-a2district/kiranacore-pkg/README.md

 # kiranacore-pkg
 Tools for Samarinda Desktop to work like managing taskbar icons and controlling window state.
+Currently it's only support XLib.